Let’s cover the basics – What is a hashtag? In the literal sense, it is the symbol on your computer or device keyboard that looks like this: #

 Since 2007, Twitter have used this character to allow everyone talking about the same thing to tag – or categorise – the tweet with a hashtag, so that anyone can view all the tweets about one particular topic in one place.

-A recent example is the one used for the U.S. Presidential election.
-Most a very commonly-used hashtag used for tweets was:
+An example is the one used for the U.S. Presidential election.
+The most commonly-used hashtag used for tweets was:

 That means that when you searched in Twitter for that hashtag, you would see every tweet by everyone, whether you’re connected with them or not, in one chronological feed.
 It will also typically show the originator of the hashtag (or the first main user) at the top.